Funding pathways

 Execution paths

 REPI and RARI restrict eligible recipients to government agencies, tribes, and qualified non-profits.
 Terrain360 LLC, as a for-profit vendor, isn't a direct applicant — and doesn't need to be.
-The capture itself is a deliverable that flows to the program through one of two well-established mechanisms.
+The corridor documentation is a deliverable that flows to the land-protection project through one of two well-established mechanisms.

 Direct procurement